apollographql/rover/docs/source/subgraphs.md

 rover subgraph check my-graph@my-variant --schema ./schema.graphql --name accounts

 # using piped input to stdin
-# Note: The introspect command does not exist yet, and will be included in a future beta release
+# Note: The introspect command does not exist yet, and will be included in a future preview release
 rover subgraph introspect http://localhost:4000 | rover subgraph check my-graph@my-variant --schema - --name accounts
 ```